-If you're looking for a lunch box that cleans up quickly, try one of the soft and flexible neoprene lunch bags like this one from Funkins — they're water and stain-resistant, wash and dry quickly and come in a variety of patterns and colors to suit almost any child.
+If you're looking for a lunch box that cleans up quickly, try one of the soft and flexible neoprene lunch bags like these from Built and Funkins — they're water and stain-resistant, wash and dry quickly and come in a variety of patterns and colors to suit almost any child.

 For a bento-style box with a lower price point, the moms and dads I quizzed swear by Rubbermaid's Lunchblox set.
 The modular containers snap together so you can add or subtract depending what's on the menu that day.
 Added bonus: At less than seven bucks, you'll be less likely to fly off the handle if your kids' lunch stuff ends up stranded in the lost and found.

-Whenever I ask parents to name to their favorite bento-style lunchbox, Planetbox is one that consistently ranks at the top of the list.
+Whenever I ask parents to name to their favorite bento-style lunch box, Planetbox is one that consistently ranks at the top of the list.
 (Shout out to my friend Nicole for the parent pro tip on this one years ago!)
 The stainless steel box is slim and sleek, easy to pack, cleans up like a dream in the dishwasher and is virtually indestructible.
-My daughter's Planetbox is five years old and still going strong.
-There are two different options: The Rover with five compartments and the Shuttle with two compartments.
-Both boxes come with a case and magnets, but you can buy individual items and accessories separately on their Web site and Amazon.
+My daughter's Planetbox is six years old and still going strong.
+There are three different options: The Rover with five compartments, the Launch with three, and the Shuttle with two compartments.
+All boxes come with a case and magnets, but you can buy individual items and accessories separately on their Web site.